stefanogelli92/geo_ita/README.md

 ### Data
 ***
-Here you can get all the data avaiable in this libraries.
+geo_ita provides a variety of datasets sourced from official statistics and research.
+Below are the key datasets available:
-- **Anagrafica** (source [ISTAT](https://www.istat.it/storage/codici-unita-amministrative/Archivio-elenco-comuni-codici-e-denominazioni_Anno_2022.zip) - updated to 01-08-2022):
+- **Registry** (source [ISTAT](https://www.istat.it/storage/codici-unita-amministrative/Archivio-elenco-comuni-codici-e-denominazioni_Anno_2022.zip) - updated to 01-08-2022):
        <br>Contains the list of each *Comune* with the hierarchical structure of *Province* and *Regioni*.
-- **Superficie** (source API Istat - updated to 31-12-2021):
+- **Surface Area** (source API Istat - updated to 31-12-2021):
-       <br>Contains the area of each *Comune* in Km2.
+       <br>Provides the area (in km²) of each *Comune*.
-- **Popolazione** (source API Istat - updated to 31-12-2021):
+- **Population** (source API Istat - updated to 31-12-2021):
-       <br>Contains the population of each *Comune*.
+       <br>Provides the population of each *Comune*.
-- **Shape** (source [ISTAT](https://www.istat.it/storage/cartografia/confini_amministrativi/non_generalizzati/Limiti01012022.zip) - updated to 01-01-2022):
+- **Shapefiles** (source [ISTAT](https://www.istat.it/storage/cartografia/confini_amministrativi/non_generalizzati/Limiti01012022.zip) - updated to 01-01-2022):
-       <br> Contains the shapes of each *Comune*, *Provincia* and *Regione*.
-The main use of the shapes is to plot the [Choropleth map](https://en.wikipedia.org/wiki/Choropleth_map#:~:text=A%20choropleth%20map%20(from%20Greek,each%20area%2C%20such%20as%20population)).
+       <br> Contains shapefiles for each *Comune*, *Provincia* and *Regione*.
+These are primarily used for plotting [Choropleth map](https://en.wikipedia.org/wiki/Choropleth_map#:~:text=A%20choropleth%20map%20(from%20Greek,each%20area%2C%20such%20as%20population)).
-- **High density Population** (source [Facebook](https://data.humdata.org/dataset/italy-high-resolution-population-density-maps-demographic-estimates) - updated to 04 -03-2020):
+- **High-Resolution Population Density** (source [Facebook](https://data.humdata.org/dataset/italy-high-resolution-population-density-maps-demographic-estimates) - updated to 19-04-2022):
-       <br> Contains a more detailed density of population estimated by Facebook.
-They use machine learning techniques to identify buildings from commercially available satellite images to distribute the value of population in a very high-definition map.
+       <br> Provides a detailed population density estimate derived from Facebook's machine learning models, using satellite imagery to map population distribution at a high resolution.

 #### Usage
-You can import all the informations from ISTAT listed before with 3 functions: *get_df_comuni*, *get_df_province* and *get_df_regioni* with the 3 different level of aggregation.
+You can retrieve the data from the ISTAT sources with the following three functions: *get_df_comuni*, *get_df_province* and *get_df_regioni* with the 3 different level of aggregation.
 ```python
 from geo_ita.data import get_df_comuni